-It’s more interesting than it sounds, I promise.
+It’s more interesting than it sounds, I promise (like travel insurance).
 Let’s use all our senses (except taste) as we find out about the windy history of Japan…

 The Divine Wind

 How do you solve a problem like the Mongols??

 those pesky raiders stormed around the steppes on their horses, burning

 villages and turning people into pin cushions.
 China dealt with them by

 building a ruddy great wall, but what was Japan supposed to do?
 The sea held